zulip/zulipbot/.github/CONTRIBUTING.md

 accounts while a test suite is being established.
 Webhook payloads can be delivered to a locally running application using [Smee](https://smee.io/).

-Our current test suite consists of [Travis](https://travis-ci.org/) for continuous integration, and we review code quality and consistency with the [Eslint](https://eslint.org) linter.
+Our current test suite consists of [GitHub Actions](https://github.com/features/actions) for continuous integration, and we review code quality and consistency with the [Eslint](https://eslint.org) linter.